learn-co-curriculum/react-presentation-components/README.md

 Okay, so there's our pattern description.
 Now let's jump into some code and see how presentation components actually look in practice.

-## Surprise, You've already written presentational components!
+## Surprise, you've already written presentational components!

 Yep, this is true.
 Think about it.
 If a presentational component is simply a component that doesn't know anything about how to get the data it displays,